senocular/senocular.github.com/articles/js_implementing_for_loops.md

 The initialization is run once to set up the loop.
 The condition is run at the start of each loop iteration to determine whether or not the loop should continue or complete.
 And the afterthought is run at the end of each iteration.
 In between the condition and the afterthought, the loop body statement is run.

-For more information see: [for statement on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for).
+For more information on `for` loops in general see: [for statement on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for).

-The most important part for the implementation is the initialization.
-What happens there determines what is needed to make the loop function correctly.
+The most important part for the implementation, at least as far as we're concerned, is the initialization.
+What happens there determines what scopes are needed to make the loop function correctly.
 Specifically, its the initialization that determines what extra scopes need to be created (if any) and how variables in those scopes are handled.

 ## Defining Scope

-Scope plays an important role in what happens in a `for` loop.
-To represent scope in our `for` loop implementations, a Scope class will be used.
-This class will be used to represent each scope, and be responsible storing the variables and variable values within that scope.
+Scope plays an important role in what we're looking at in the implementation of a `for` loop.
+To represent scope in our `for` loop implementations, the following Scope class will be used.
+Instances of this class will be used to represent each scope and be responsible storing the variables and variable values within that scope.
 Each scope also refers to its outer scope so when we look up variable values, we can do so through the entire scope chain.

 ```javascript
 /**